by John Streur, president and CEO, Calvert Research and Management

 For an industry that prides itself on mastering risk management, finding value and uncovering arbitrage opportunities, I think the financial services sector is falling flat.
 Why?
 Because most firms are overlooking one of the biggest investment opportunities ever: women.

 US sustainable, responsible and impact (SRI) investing continues to expand.
 The total US-domiciled assets under management using SRI strategies grew from $6.57 trillion at the start of 2014 to $8.72 trillion at the start of 2016, an increase of 33 percent, as shown in Figure A. These assets now account for more than one out of every five dollars under professional management in the United States.

-By Amy Domini, founder of Domini Social Investments and partner in The Sustainability Group
+by Amy Domini, founder, Domini Social Investments and The Sustainability Group